grab/swift-leak-check/README.md

 We know that a closure passed to `DispatchQueue.main.async` or its variations is escaping, but the closure will be executed very soon and destroyed after that.
 So even if it holds a strong reference to `self`, the reference will be gone quickly.
 So it's actually ok to treat it as non-escaping

-**2. AnimationRule**
+**3. UIViewAnimationRule**

-UIView animation rules.
+UIView static animation functions.
 Similar to DispatchQueue, UIView animation closures are escaping but will be executed then destroyed quickly.

-**3. FPOperatorsRule**
+**3. UIViewControllerAnimationRule**

+UIViewController's present/dismiss functions.
+Similar to UIView animation rule.

+**4. CollectionRules**

 Swift Collection map/flatMap/compactMap/sort/filter/forEach.
 All these Swift Collection functions take in a non-escaping closure